jupyterhub/oauthenticator/docs/source/tutorials/provider-specific-setup/providers/github.md

 # GitHub Setup

-You need to have an GitHub OAuth application registered ahead of time, see GitLab's official documentation about [registering an app].
+You need to have an GitHub OAuth application registered ahead of time, see GitHub's official documentation about [registering an app].

 [registering an app]: https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app